Generalizing Goal-Conditioned Reinforcement Learning with Variational Causal Reasoning: Experiments

-\textbf{Importance of Policy Learning (\qa{Q2})} As we mentioned in Section~\ref{causal_discovery}, we empirically compare GRADER and \textbf{Offline}~\cite{zhu2022offline}, which uses data from offline random policy, and plot results in the right part of Figure~\ref{fig:discover_graph}.
-We use SHD~\cite{tsamardinos2006max} to compute the distance between the estimated causal graph and the true causal graph, which is obtained by checking the best causal graph with human analysis.
+\textbf{Importance of Policy Learning (\qa{Q2})} As we mentioned in Section~\ref{causal_discovery}, we empirically compare GRADER and \textbf{Offline}~\cite{zhu2022offline}, which uses data collected from offline random policy, and plot results in the right part of Figure~\ref{fig:discover_graph}.
+We use SHD~\cite{tsamardinos2006max} to compute the distance between the estimated causal graph and the true causal graph.
 The true causal graph for each environment can be found in Appendix~\ref{app:causal_graph}.
-When we only use samples collected offline by random policy, we cannot obtain variables' values that require long-horizon reasoning, e.g., the door can be opened if the agent is close to the door and have the key, leading to unreliable discovery.
-As a consequence, the causal graph obtained by Offline indeed harms the performance, as shown in Figure~\ref{fig:discover_graph}.
+When we only use samples collected offline by random policy, we cannot obtain variables' values that require long-horizon reasoning, e.g., the door can be opened only if the agent is close to the door and has the key.
+As a consequence, the causal graph obtained by Offline harms the performance, as shown in Figure~\ref{fig:discover_graph}.
 Instead, GRADER gradually explores more regions and quickly obtains the true causal graph when we iteratively discover the causal graph and update the policy.

-\textbf{Advantage of Data-efficient Causal Discovery (\qa{Q3})} To show the advantage of proposed constraint-based methods, we design a model named \textbf{Score} that optimizes a soft adjacent matrix similar to the score-based method in the discovery step.
-Score-based discovery methods, also used in TICSA, are recently combined with NN for differentiable training.
-According to the discovery accuracy shown in the right part of Figure~\ref{fig:discover_graph}, we find score-based discovery is inefficient.
-Based on the performance of the Score model summarized in Table~\ref{tab:overall}, we also conclude that it is not as good as our constraint-based method and has a large variance due to the unstable learning of causal graph.
+\textbf{Advantage of Data-efficient Causal Discovery (\qa{Q3})} To show the advantage of proposed constraint-based methods, we design a model named \textbf{Score} that optimizes a soft adjacent matrix using score-based method~\cite{brouillard2020differentiable}, which is recently combined with NN for differentiable training, for example, in TICSA.
+According to the discovery accuracy shown in the right part of Figure~\ref{fig:discover_graph}, we find that score-based discovery is inefficient.
+Based on the performance of the Score model summarized in Table~\ref{tab:overall}, we also conclude that it is not as good as our constraint-based method and has a large variance due to the unstable learning of the causal graph.

 \textbf{Influence of Causal Graph (\qa{Q4})} To illustrate the importance of the causal graph, we implement another variant of GRADER named \textbf{Full}, which uses a fixed full graph that connects all nodes between the sets $\mathcal{U}$ and $\mathcal{V}$.
 According to the performance shown in Table~\ref{tab:overall} and Figure~\ref{fig:discover_graph}, we find that the full graph achieves worse results than GRADER because of the redundant and spurious correlation.
 Intuitively, unrelated information causes additional noises to the learning procedure, and the spurious correlation creates a shortcut that makes the model extract wrong features, leading to worse results in the spuriousness generalization as shown in Table~\ref{tab:overall}.